niklaushirt/k8s_training/k8s_training/fs-collector_v1/public/coursecatalog/JTC01 Kubernetes Labs.md

 ### Scale apps natively

 Kubernetes can deploy an individual pod to run an application but when you need to scale it to handle a large number of requests a `Deployment` is the resource you want to use.

 A Deployment manages a collection of similar pods.
 When you ask for a specific number of replicas the Kubernetes Deployment Controller will attempt to maintain that number of replicas at all times.

 Every Kubernetes object we create should provide two nested object fields that govern the object’s configuration: the object `spec` and the object `status`.
 Object `spec` defines the desired state, and object `status` contains Kubernetes system provided information about the actual state of the resource.
 As described before, Kubernetes will attempt to reconcile your desired state with the actual state of the system.

-For Object that we create we need to provide the `apiVersion` you are using to create the object, `kind` of the object we are creating and the `metadata` about the object such as a `name`, set of `labels` and optionally `namespace` that this object should belong.
+For the Deployment Object that we create we need to provide the `apiVersion` you are using to create the object, `kind` of the object we are creating and the `metadata` about the object such as a `name`, set of `labels` and optionally `namespace` that this object should belong.

 Consider the following deployment configuration for guestbook application (you find those in the v1 directory of the cloned lab source code):